-The Barr Fellowship is one example of our commitment to invest in effective, visionary, and collaborative leaders who motivate others, drive change, and produce results.
+The Barr Fellowship reflects our core value of investing in effective, visionary, and collaborative leaders who motivate others, drive change, and produce results.

 Class of 2015

-Our first four Fellows classes comprise 48 pioneers and champions in education, community development, the arts, immigrants’ rights, youth development, environmental sustainability, and more.Meet our alumni
+Our first four Fellows classes included 48 pioneers and champions in education, community development, the arts, immigrants’ rights, youth development, environmental sustainability, and more.Meet our alumni

 In 2013 we shared the theory of change, strategy, evaluation methodology, and results of the Barr Fellowship and its first four classes in an article in The Foundation Review, titled “Only Connect: How an Investment in Relationships Among Social Change Leaders Is Changing Them, Their Organizations, and Their City.”